DETAILED ACTION

 Greyscale

-46. Therefore, it would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to create a battery with the components taught by Ito and the positive/negative-electrode external terminal member of Tanaka, from the same field of endeavor, to create a secondary battery with an electrode terminal with a curved boundary between the externally connected portion and the shaft portion.
-The substitution of the shape of the external electrode member from Ito to Tanaka is a simple substitution using components of known designs from the same field of endeavor, where a person of ordinary skill in the art would have the reasonable expectation that the function of the battery would not change.
-Additionally, there would have been a motivation, as taught by Takano, for a person of ordinary skill in the art before the effective filing date, to include the curved boundary between the externally connected portion and the shaft portion to allow for the smoother flow of resin into the cavity, towards the support member during injection molding, to enhance the mechanical strength of the resulting molded member and enhance the ability for the insulation member to adhere to the externally connected terminal portion and the support member.
+[050] Therefore, it would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify the battery taught by Ito and Li with the chamfered portion of the external terminal member of Tanaka, from the same field of endeavor, to create a secondary battery with an electrode terminal with a curved boundary between the externally connected portion and the shaft portion.
+Tanaka demonstrated precedent in the art for using a rounded boundary between the externally connected portion and the shaft portion of the electrode terminal.
+The substitution of the shape of Ito and Li to that taught by Tanaka is a simple substitution using components of known designs from the same field of endeavor, where a person of ordinary skill in the art would have the reasonable expectation that the function of the battery would not change.
+See MPEP 2143(I) B. Additionally, there would have been a motivation, as taught by Takano, for a person of ordinary skill in the art before the effective filing date, to include the curved boundary between the externally connected portion and the shaft portion to allow for the smoother flow of resin into the cavity, towards the support member during injection molding, to enhance the mechanical strength of the resulting molded member and enhance the ability for the insulation member to adhere to the externally connected terminal portion and the support member.

 Conclusion